smxzehvb/unemployment-gap/README.md

 ## Figures

+The figures produced by the code are stored in the folder `figures`, both as PDF files and as Excel files.

+### PDF files

-All the figures produced by the code are stored in the folder `figures`.
-The figures are saved in PDF format and correspond to the following figures in the article and online appendix:
+The figures produced by the code are saved as PDF files and stored in the subfolder `pdf`.
+The PDF files correspond to the following figures in the article and online appendix:

 * `figure1A.pdf` - figure 1A
 * `figure1B.pdf` - figure 1B